-- MFVI Program One: Engages a selection of 30 UCC authorized ministers each year for three years, to commit to a three-year personal finance education curriculum, including a yearly financial incentive, and no-cost financial planning and counseling through Ernst & Young Financial Planning Services (EYFPS).
+The MFVI Program engages a selection of 60 UCC authorized ministers each year to commit to a three-year personal finance education, including a yearly financial incentive, and no-cost financial planning and counseling through EY NavigateTM (Ernst & Young).

 To qualify as an applicant, you must meet the following criteria:

-MFVI Program One consists of a required three-year curriculum that will include meetings with a certified financial planner through Ernst & Young Financial Planning Services (EYFPS), and an established lay financial mentor that you identify to keep you accountable throughout the program.
+MFVI consists of a required three-year financial education that will include meetings with a certified financial planner through Ernst & Young's EY NavigateTM Financial Planner Line (1.877.927.1047), and an established lay financial mentor that you identify to keep you accountable throughout the program.
 As a participant, you will have access to several online resource tools and financial worksheets.
 We ask for a commitment from participants to utilize their learnings to enhance the stewardship capacity of their various ministry settings.
-Any authorized UCC minister from a historically-underrepresented group is eligible to apply.
-Participants also receive a yearly cash award for the completion of programmatic milestones.
-Please view the three-year financial wellness curriculum for MFVI Program One.
+Any authorized UCC minister is eligible to apply.
+Participants also receive a yearly cash incentive award for the completion of programmatic milestones.

-4: As a UCC authorized minister, what outcomes should I expect to come away with after the three years in MFVI Program One?
+4: As a UCC authorized minister, what outcomes should I expect to come away with after the three years in MFVI?

 The goal for MFVI program participants is to strengthen their ability to make confident, well-informed money-related decisions resulting in financial security for both the short- and long- term.